What is a project charter in project management?

 List the people involved in this project and their roles.
-Many project charter examples simply list the individual’s title or team, but if that information doesn’t define the individual’s responsibilities enough, you could reference a more specific document with the breakdown of responsibilities.
+Many project charter examples simply list the individual’s title or team, but if that information doesn’t define their responsibilities enough, you could reference a more specific document with the breakdown of responsibilities.

-Now that you have read the project charter definition and have a better idea of the appropriate project charter contents, you might want some additional direction to create a project charter with little hassle and with increased power to persuade and inform stakeholders.
-Here’s what we’ve got for you.
+Now that you understand what goes into a project charter, here is some additional direction to create a project charter with little hassle and with increased power to persuade and inform stakeholders.

-As you could have guessed from the motto, “Think visually,” Lucidchart believes in the power of images, and the same principle applies to your project charter.
-Your stakeholders will read your document at least once, even if it merely contains a wall of text, but images or design elements will make your defense stand out and make it easier for people to refer back to key parts of the documents later on.
+Your stakeholders will read your document at least once, even if it merely contains a wall of text.
+However, images or design elements will make your defense stand out and make it easier for people to refer back to key parts of the documents later on.

 As mentioned previously, your project charter could also reference other documents.
 If it seems inappropriate to include your process flow or a breakdown of team responsibilities within the charter, build these diagrams separately and add a note or link.